underlines/awesome-ml/llm-tools.md

 - [SpreadsheetLLM](https://arxiv.org/abs/2407.09025v1) Encoding Spreadsheets for Large Language Models, introduces SheetCompressor, an innovative encoding framework for compressing spreadsheets to enhance LLM performance, achieving a state-of-the-art 78.9% F1 score, outperforming existing models.
 - [Internet of Agents](https://arxiv.org/abs/2407.07061) creating a flexible and scalable platform for LLM-based multi-agent collaboration using an agent integration protocol, an instant-messaging-like architecture, and dynamic mechanisms for agent teaming and conversation flow control, code available
 - [Mixture-of-Agents](https://arxiv.org/abs/2406.04692) MoA proposes a MoA methodology to leverage the strengths of multiple LLMs, achieving state-of-the-art performance using a layered architecture where each agent utilizes outputs from previous layers
+- [RAPTOR](https://arxiv.org/html/2401.18059v1) Recursive Abstractive Processing for Tree Organized Retrieval is a powerful indexing and retrieving technique clustering and summarizing text chunks in a hierarchical tree structure improving RAG quality significantly

 # Other awesome resources